Corporate Transparency Act 2019: What Businesses Must Know

 The Corporate Transparency Act requires these reports to be submitted as of January 1st, 2024, but other aspects, such as the Financial Crimes Enforcement Network database, were enacted on January 1st, 2021.
 After your initial report, you only have to file when the information changes, so you don’t have to worry about submitting an annual report.

 Notifications of exemption after you have filed your previous report, the ongoing reporting requirement should cease automatically.
 While notification isn’t necessary, you should contact FinCEN directly if you wish to do so.
-Previously existing companies have a grace period until January 1st, 2025, to file their initial report, but it is best to get it done as soon as possible to ensure that you stay in compliance.
+Previously existing companies have a grace period until January 1st, 2025, to file their initial report, but it is best to get it done as soon as possible to ensure that you stay compliant.

 Penalties and Consequences of Non-Compliance